cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 offer a number of unique advantages over search engines, and some disadvantages, too.
-The main advantages are that databases offer specialized collections on a variety of topic, many sources that are invisible to search engines, and greater control over the search process.
+The main advantages are that databases offer specialized collections on a variety of topics;
+they offer many sources that are invisible to search engines; and they provide greater control over the search process.
 The main disadvantage is that they are a bit complicated to use well, there are many databases to choose from (and find), each has their own user interface, and they are often only accessible via a library.

+> Many databases are only accessible via a library
+> because a library pays to use them.
+> Google and other search engines operate on different
+> revenue models, like serving ads.

 Information retrieval (search) in databases works similarly and differently than it does with the web.
-Like in the web, information retrieval works on documents in a corpus.
+Like with the web,
+database information retrieval works on documents in a corpus.
 We search that corpus using queries, and how we construct our queries is important.